8thwall/web/examples/README.md

 * [Change animations](https://github.com/8thwall/web/tree/master/examples/aframe/animation-mixer) - This interactive example allows the user to position, scale, rotate, and change between animations embedded in a 3D model.
 This showcases raycasting, gesture inputs and using A-Frame's animation-mixer.

-After following the steps above, you should have fully functional versions of:

 Tap to place | Toss Object | Portal
 :----------: | :---------: | :----:
 ![tapplace-screenshot](../images/screenshot-tap.jpg) | ![toss-screenshot](../images/screenshot-toss.jpg) | ![portal-screenshot](../images/screenshot-portal.jpg)